rapmd73/JackrabbitRelay/README.md

 ## Notes

-**Special Thanks to the following people for providing me with a test account.
+**Special Thanks** to the following people for providing me with testing accounts.

     1. Me4tGrinf3r | Jonas
     2. MisterCrease
+    3. Riodda
+    4. Cozzy
+    5. bobo2314

 Having the test accounts really help in tracking issues and solving problems.
 If you would like to donate a test account, please DM me of Discord.